Call Detail

 $20 non-refundable entry fee per each submission.
 Maximum of five entries per artist.
 All images or videos must be submitted digitally and will be judged by jurors based upon files submitted.

 Hawaii Island Student Discount.
 To encourage more local students to participate in the shows at Wailoa, HIAA offers a free first entry student discount for all HIAA-sponsored calls.
 This discount is available to all full time Hawaii Island students grade school through college, and can be redeemed using code 'HIStudent'.
-We hope this initiative will increase student participation in the shows.
+We hope this initiative will encourage student participation in the exhibitions.

 Acceptance: